satyambnsal/js-skills-assessment/README.md

 # Javascript skill assessment challenge

+## Steps

+1. Clck on `Use this Template` button to create a new repository.
+2. Solve all the questions in `js-exercises` folder.
+3. Run test cases to make sure all test case passes.
+4. Once done, commit your solution to github and share repository in channel.

 ## Requirements

 - Please ensure that you have these or later version of `node` and `npm`.